 To make things simpler, create a dedicated landing page for each of your collaborators.
-That way, all you need to do is set up Google Analytics (or your preferred tracking software) and see how things work out.
+That way, all you need to do is set up your analytics (e.g. Google Analytics or Amplitude, or your preferred tracking software) and see how things work out.

 Having a hands-on approach won't just inform you of the success of your campaigns.
 More importantly, it will tell you what you need to improve.
 Perhaps a certain affiliate needs a push to reach its full potential.
 Or, you might find that there's still room to optimize your landing pages and get even more conversions out of them.

 As you can see, there are many ways in which affiliate marketing could help your business grow.
 Whether you're in the beginning stages of your ecommerce journey or are looking to scale, this strategy has a lot to offer.

 Nonetheless, remember that while your collaborators will be doing a lot of the legwork, you'll have to invest time into it as well.
 To get the absolute best results, make sure that your website is fully optimized for conversions, that you nurture generated leads into loyal customers, and that you keep on your toes to remain the best in your niche.